andrew-linck/InClass/01-Class-Content/06-unit/04-day/02-stu_GET_POST/README.md

 In `routes/api-routes.js`, create a new route that processes a POST request.

-Using Sequelize, the server should retrieve all data stored in the `Tables` table when it receives the GET request, and should create a new entry in the database when it receives a POST request.
+Using Sequelize, the server should retrieve all data stored in the `Reservations` table when it receives the GET request, and should create a new entry in the database when it receives a POST request.

 Once you have the routes written, run `server.js` and use Postman to test your routes.